Lie

 is manipulating the very real grief and anger of the people of the United

-States after the September 11 atrocities to get us all to fall for it again.
+States after the September 11 atrocities to get us all to fall for it

 Don't believe them for a second.